What is your strategic focus when you manage large groups of kids?

-Managing any large group requires a strategic focus, and that’s particularly true when it comes to children.
-Thankfully, you don’t have to reinvent the wheel.
-We’ve identified a handful of tactics that are easy to test out, and effective for lots of different school environments.
+We’ve identified a handful of tactics that are easy to try and effective for lots of different school environments.

 Take a proactive approach to your group management with these five tips: